Nicotinic acid: Other adverse effects

 High doses of nicotinic acid can also cause niacin maculopathy, a thickening of the macula and retina, which leads to blurred vision and blindness.
 This maculopathy is reversible after niacin intake ceases.
 Niaspan, the slow-release product, has been associated with a reduction in platelet content and a modest increase in prothrombin time.

 Pharmacology

 Pharmacodynamics

-Activating HCA_{2} has effects other than lowering serum cholesterol and triglyceride concentrations: antioxidative, anti-inflammatory, antithrombotic, improved endothelial function and plaque stability, all of which counter development and progression of atherosclerosis.
+Nicotinic acid activates the HCA_{2} receptor, which has effects in addition to lowering serum cholesterol and triglyceride concentrations: antioxidative, anti-inflammatory, antithrombotic, improved endothelial function and plaque stability, all of which counter development and progression of atherosclerosis.

 Nicotinic acid inhibits cytochrome P450 enzymes CYP2E1, CYP2D6 and CYP3A4.
 Niacin produces a rise in serum unconjugated bilirubin in normal individuals and in those with Gilbert's Syndrome.
 However, in the Gilbert's Syndrome, the rise in bilirubin is higher and clearance is delayed longer than in normal people.
 One test used to aid in diagnosing Gilbert's Syndrome involves intravenous administration of nicotinic acid (niacin) in a dose of 50 mg over a period of 30 seconds.